Emilia-Capital/comment-hacks/readme.txt

 5. The link in the backend to email an individual commenters on a post.

 == Changelog ==

+= 1.8.1 =

+* Fixed a couple of PHP 7.4 related issues.

 = 1.8 =